highwayns/docs/docs/ja/Reference/Terra-core/Module-specifications/spec-feegrant.md

 	return simReq.Marshal()
 }

-// CalculateGas simulates the execution of a transaction and returns the
+//CalculateGas simulates the execution of a transaction and returns the
-// simulation response obtained by the query and the adjusted gas amount. func CalculateGas(
+//simulation response obtained by the query and the adjusted gas amount. func CalculateGas(
 	queryFunc func(string, []byte) ([]byte, int64, error), txf Factory, msgs ...sdk.Msg, ) (tx.SimulateResponse, uint64, error) {